carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 If you are already using an ORM such as Doctrine, your current repositories extend from an `EntityRepository`.
-If you need to get one of those repositories, you ask to Doctrine `EntityManager` to do the job.
+If you need to get one of those repositories, you ask to Doctrine `EntityManager` do the job.
 The resulting code would be the same, except for finding in the controller action an access to the `EntityManager` for getting the `IdeaRepository`.